rakeshcheekatimala/flutter-learning/Readme.md

 * Create a new Flutter App with two buttons Reset,Change Text
 * Split App into Two Widgets, ex: Result , Button Controls

-Note: Refer to assignment1 folder for the solution
+Note: Refer to assignment1 folder for the solution.